-User response: Make sure no other instance of OSA/SF, the hardware system console (PCE), or hardware management console (HMC) is attempting to communicate with this device.
+User Response: Make sure no other instance of OSA/SF, the hardware system console (PCE), or hardware management console (HMC) is attempting to communicate with this device.
 Review the message log for additional messages that will accompany this message.
 Retry the command.
-If it fails again, see "Reporting OSA/SF Problems to IBM" on page 143.
+If it fails again, see "Reporting OSA/SF Problems to IBM" on page 127.

-IOAx130E hh:mm:ss APPC call ATBRFA2 RC: aaaaaaa Reason:bbbbbbbb aaaaaaa = return code bbbbbbb = reason code
+IOAx130E hh:mm:ss APPC call ATBRFA2 RC: aaaaaaa Reason:bbbbbbb